-T-Mobile planning to roll out 2x10MHz LTE channels to 90 percent of top 25 markets by end of 2013Alex Wagner - Deputy Managing Editor, News Desk
+T-Mobile planning to roll out 2x10MHz LTE channels to 90 percent of top 25 markets by end of 2013Alex Wagner - Editorial Director of News and Content

 T-Mobile rolled out a major expansion to its 4G LTE network earlier this month, expanding its coverage from the 7 markets that launched in March up to a total of 116 cities across the country.
 Now T-Mo has detailed another big LTE upgrade that it's got planned, and this one's all about speed.